midas-research/hush-hush-speak/README.md

 ```
 # Contact

-You contact us at shashwatu.co@nsit.net.in, ykumar@adobe.com, dhruva15026@iiitd.ac.in (Please cc all of us for quick reply)
+You contact us (the authors) at shashwatu.co@nsit.net.in, ykumar@adobe.com, dhruva15026@iiitd.ac.in (Please cc all of us for quick reply)